 If you are eligible for a tax credit paid to another state, the credit amount cannot exceed the tax liability shown on the other state's tax return.
-The tax liability is NOT the amount of tax withheld for the other state (amount shown on W-2).

 Important—Your credit is NOT the amount of tax withheld in the other state(s); it is determined from the "Worksheet for Residents" that follows.
 Complete the tax return(s) for the other state(s) before using the worksheet found in the instructions.

 If filing as a nonresident of Kansas you may claim this income tax credit if all of the following apply:

 - You were a Kansas resident for part of the year;

 - Your total income reported to Kansas includes income earned in the other state while you were a Kansas resident;